I’ve been pregnant for more than 39 weeks, but the reality of it just hit me, and it hit me hard.

 And then my thoughts were instantly consumed by Qwynn.
 How is she going to adjust to having a baby brother?
 She is so excited and talks about him all the time.
 “He’s so cute” and “He loves me,” she will say to my belly.
 But does she really grasp just how things are going to change?
 The attention he’s going to get and the sharing of Mommy and Daddy.
 Did I spend enough time with her these last few months?
 Could I have done more?

 And then I started thinking about my pregnancy with Qwynn.
 How I was so excited to become a mom.
 How it was something I had always wanted and she made that dream come true.
-I reminisced about listening to Amy Grant’s “All I Want for Christmas” weeks before she was born and always thinking about her when I heard it.
+I reminisced about listening to Mariah Carey’s “All I Want for Christmas” weeks before she was born and always thinking about her when I heard it.
 I thought about how much joy she has brought us for so long.
 I can’t believe that was close to 4 years ago.
 What amazing years they have been!

 I am sad to be ending this part of our story.
 It’s been just the three of us for so long.
 But in my heart I know that Qwynn will be fine.
 I know that we will be fine.
 And I know that being a family of four will only make our story better.

 We can’t wait to meet you Alwyn Murphy!